Welcome to the Blog

 With the blog, you are in the driver's seat.

-The blog and the documentary tell the same story of how transportation shaped our state, but the blog adds two important new dimensions.
+The blog and the documentary tell the same story of how NC transportation history shaped our state, but this blog adds two important new dimensions.

-First, where the documentary was a lightening-paced chronological journey across 300 years, the blog is an opportunity for a deeper dive into far more detail, at your own pace.
-You might think of it as a mosaic.
-Each blog post will be one discrete tile that captures a historic scene, event, or human experience.
+First, where the documentary was a fast-paced chronological journey across 300 years, the blog is an opportunity for a deeper dive into far more detail, at your own pace.
+You might think of this blog as a mosaic.
+Each post will be one discrete tile that captures a historic scene, event, or human experience.
 But as those tiles accumulate over the coming weeks, collectively they will begin to coalesce into a sweeping mosaic mural of North Carolina history.

 And second, unlike the documentary, this blog allows you the reader to use your own initiative to explore topics of interest.
 Your own interests might lead you, for example, to immerse yourself in topics like railroads, or steam boats, or historic personalities.
 Explore, or skip over.
+It’s up to you.
 When you find something interesting, linger and savor.
 With the blog, you are in the driver’s seat.

 For more background, see About The Blog.
 If you are interested in viewing a trailer for the documentary, see The Documentary.
 From that page, you can also purchase a DVD or Blu-ray version of the documentary.
 This is a great way to get the big picture while you deep dive into the details of the blog.